francawinter/articles/react-2/react-2.md

   );
 };
 ```
+See it in action in [this codesandbox](https://codesandbox.io/s/split-component-into-smaller-functions-360eu?file=/src/Post/Post.js)

 ## Advanced case: Split up your children

-We can go even further and split our `Post` components in intro, main and outro.😎
+We can go even further and split our `Post` components into intro, main and outro 😎

 ```js
 // App.js